 Franziska Wölfl joined the consortium as a doctoral researcher in the group of PD Dr. Benjamin Heidrich at the start of 2020.
 Her focus is on the translational aspect of the PRESENt consortium and thus, she wants to determine early onset clinical biomarkers to distinguish between mild and severe cases of Norovirus.
 Furthermore she works with intestinal organoid cultures in collaboration with Prof. Dr. Guntram Graßl (Medizinische Hochschule Hannover, Institut für Mikrobiologie).
 These organoids are used to determine the efficacy of different disinfectants on Norovirus.
 They will be used to verify potential genetic markers for Norovirus susceptibility in vitro after initial in silico discovery by Prof. Michael Marschollek (Medizinische Hochschule Hannover).

-Dominic Wolff, MSc
+Dominik Wolff, MSc

 Sarah Nee, MSc

 Sarah Nee is a research associate at PLRI with research interests in bioinformatics and machine learning.
 She focuses on interpretable machine learning models and data integration and analysis of (bio)medical data.